XPhyro/scripts/README.md

 - [tglapp](src/sh/hotkey/tglapp): Toggle an application on/off based on hashcodes.
 Originally written for toggling applications with the same hotkey via `sxhkd`.
 - [xins](src/sh/util/xins): Like `xargs` but for standard input.

-## Notice that
+## Notice
-- Some of these scripts assume that some of the other scripts are in your `PATH`.
+- Some of these scripts assume that some of the other scripts are in your `$PATH`.
 - None of the scripts pre-check for the availability of their dependencies.
 - In some scripts, GNU-specific options are used (for instance, `sed -i`).
 - All scripts were written with only Linux in mind.
 Although they will often be compatible with all Unix-like and Unix-derived systems, they might not always be portable to non-Linux systems.